mrapacz/interlinear-translation/README.md

 # loreslm-interlinear-translation

-This is a repository holding the resources related to the `Low-Resource Interlinear Translation: Morphology-Enhanced Neural Models for Ancient Greek` paper presented at the LoResLM @ COLING2025 workshop.
+This is a repository holding the resources related to the `Low-Resource Interlinear Translation: Morphology-Enhanced Neural Models for Ancient Greek` paper presented at the [LoResLM@COLING2025 workshop](https://loreslm.github.io/).

 For code used for training the models, see https://github.com/mrapacz/loreslm-interlinear-translation/tree/main/code.